euphonie/study-notes/Computer Science/Theory/Statistics/Continuous Distributions (cont.).md

 > image logistic

-For the CDF, the behavior
+For the CDF, the behavior is a curve with a lower gradient until it reaches the mean ($\mu$), at that moment the gradient

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTYzNTA1MzA3MSwyMDEwNTY4Mzk2LC0xMj
+eyJoaXN0b3J5IjpbMjA2MDA1NDk5MywyMDEwNTY4Mzk2LC0xMj
 cwMjA1OTIwLC0xNTEwNjcwNDAsOTU4MTIzNzAzXX0=
 -->